 For the vegan vanilla bean buttercream, you'll also need:

 - Shortening - For added stability in the dairy-free vanilla frosting.
-You can substitute equal amounts of vegan butter if needed, but note that it will be more susceptible to melting and/or drooping.
+You can substitute equal amounts of vegan butter if needed.

 - Powdered sugar - Also known as icing sugar or confectioner’s sugar, this superfine powder is essential for making a soft and smooth buttercream.
 If you are fresh out, you can easily make your own using granulated sugar and cornstarch.

 - Vanilla bean - For deep vanilla flavor and gorgeous black flecks in your frosting.
-You can substitute 4 teaspoons vanilla paste or 2 teaspoons of ground vanilla (either of which will still give you the flecks), or 4 teaspoons of vanilla extract (which will give you the flavor without the flecks).
+You can substitute 4 teaspoons of vanilla paste or 4 teaspoons of vanilla extract.

 Making these cupcakes without milk or dairy of any kind is just as easy as making regular cupcakes.
 Here’s how: